fariz-codes/n-bootstart/README.md

 ## How it works

-- In Windows OS, it will create a vbs file in the startup folder path.
+- In Windows OS, it will create a vbs file that contains scripts to start the Node JS project in the startup folder.

-- In Linux based OS, it will add the commands in the user's crontab.
+- In Linux based OS, it will add the commands to start the Node JS project in the user's crontab.

 ## Using from CLI